awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

     }
     ```

+#### SwiftUI configuration

-If your project is developed with SwiftUI, you need to create an application delegate and attach it to your `App` through `UIApplicationDelegateAdaptor`.
+If your project is developed with SwiftUI, you need to create an application delegate and attach it to your `App`
+through `UIApplicationDelegateAdaptor`.

 ```swift
 @main